-- With the time running out to contain the ill-effects on environment, the recently held Conference of the Parties under the United Nations Framework Convention on Climate Change (UNFCCC COP 25) in Madrid, Spain was seen as a window of opportunity.
+- With the time running out to contain the ill-effects on the environment, the recently held Conference of the Parties under the United Nations Framework Convention on Climate Change (UNFCCC COP 25) in Madrid, Spain was seen as a window of opportunity.

-India’s Contribution in Environment Conservation Efforts:
+India’s Contribution to Environment Conservation Efforts:

 - Achieving targets for renewable energy under the Paris Agreement; push for e-vehicles and vehicle emission norms; Coalition for Disaster Resilient Infrastructure; International Solar Alliance are some of the fronts in which India has led by example.